Bounding the Average Move Structure Query for Faster and Smaller RLBWT Permutations

 \section{Introduction}

-Compressed indexes are an increasingly common tool, due to their ability to answer pattern-matching queries within a compressed-space memory budget.
-Such indexes are used in genomics, where users commonly need to search for strings within large collections of related genome sequences (``pangenomes'').
+Compressed indexes are an increasingly common tool to answer pattern-matching queries within a compressed-space memory budget.
+Such indexes are used in genomics, where users often need to search for strings within large collections of related genome sequences (``pangenomes'').
 Such collections are highly repetitive, leading to high compression when applying the Burrows-Wheeler Transform (\BWT).
 As such, many indexes use the BWT or the run-length encoded BWT (\RLBWT) as a foundation for their data structures and algorithms.

 The move structure of Nishimoto and Tabei~\cite{nishimoto2021optimal} was recently proposed as a data structure to support ``runny'' permutations consisting of long contiguously permuted intervals in optimal query-time.
 Since \RLBWT based indexes rely on such permutations, namely the \LF and $\phi$ functions, they can be used to achieve a compressed full-text index that achieves both constant-time queries and $O(r)$-space.
 This was a theoretical improvement over the related $r$-index of Gagie, Navarro, and Prezza~\cite{rindex} which uses sparse bitvectors and logarithmic predecessor queries.
 Besides the theoretical improvement, other groups noted a major improvement in the move structure's computational efficiency, chiefly due to it's favorable locality of reference~\cite{brown2022rlbwt, zakeri2024movi}.